armin-reichert/mazes/README.md

 }
 ```

-Everybody who ever dealt with the Kruskal MST algorithm should immediately recognize it in this code.
+Whoever knows the Kruskal MST algorithm should immediately recognize it in these lines of code.

 The implementation uses Java 8 specific language features (streams, lambda expressions) for better readability.
 There are no dependencies to UI frameworks (AWT, Swing, JavaFX).